Last Updated on

 - 72nd Street (Manhattan) – to cheer you on near the finish line.

-Watching the race in Manhattan
+Watching the New York Marathon in Manhattan

 No matter if your friends come out to Brooklyn to see you run or not, they can cheer you on in Manhattan two times.
 The best way to do that is to take the 4/5 or the Q to 86 Street or 96 Street and walk over to 1st Ave where the runners run from 59th Street all the way up to 127th Street before they’re crossing over into the Bronx.
 The 4/5 runs along Lexington Ave, which is three blocks from 1st Ave, the Q runs along 2nd Ave, one block from 1st Ave.